jacklightbody/jacklightbody.github.io/_posts/2025-12-12-cash-accounting-and-error-detection.md

 In other words: don’t just build better agents.
 Build better checks tabs.
 I think that’s where the real breakthroughs will happen.

-Hook

-Everyone seems to be building agents these days— making them smarter, more capable, and cheaper to run.
-It seems like they can do everything humans can, but faster.
-But without real verification, that speed just gets you to the wrong answer faster.
-The real opportunity is in effectively embedding domain context into the verification layer so you get better answers, not in making a better slop machine.

 [^1]:  Plus, researchers [already know the rules of the domain](https://jacklightbody.github.io/2025/10/14/legibility-and-ai.html).